Aliases for GPR119 Gene

 GeneCards Summary for GPR119 Gene

 GPR119 (G Protein-Coupled Receptor 119) is a Protein Coding gene.
-Among its related pathways are Transport to the Golgi and subsequent modification and cAMP signaling pathway.
+Among its related pathways are cAMP signaling pathway and Insulin secretion.
 GO annotations related to this gene include G-protein coupled receptor activity and phosphatidylcholine binding.
 An important paralog of this gene is ADORA1.

 UniProtKB/Swiss-Prot for GPR119 Gene